Characteristic classes as complete obstructions: Abstract

 \section{Abstract}

-Characteristic classes are invariants for principal bundles that take values in the cohomology of the base space.
-In the first part of this paper, we propose a uniform interpretation of arbitrary characteristic classes as an obstruction to group reduction and to the existence of an equivariant extension of a universal cocycle.
+In the first part of this paper, we propose a uniform interpretation of characteristic classes as obstructions to the reduction of the structure group and to the existence of an equivariant extension of a certain homomorphism defined a priori only on a single fiber of the bundle.
 By plugging in the correct parameters, we recover several classical theorems.
-Afterwards, we construct a long exact sequence of abelian groups for any principal bundle.
-This sequence involves the cohomology of the base space and the group cohomology of the structure group, and the connecting map is closely related to the characteristic classes of the bundle.
+Afterwards, we define a family of invariants of principal bundles that detect the number of group reductions that a principal bundle admits.
+We prove that they fit into a long exact sequence of abelian groups, together with the cohomology of the base space and the cohomology of the classifying space of the structure group.